-Make an appointment with your doctor if you have symptoms suggesting rectal cancer, particularly blood in your stool or unexplained weight loss.
+Make an appointment with your doctor if you have any persistent symptoms that worry you.

-Rectal cancer occurs when healthy cells in the rectum develop errors in their DNA.
-In most cases, the cause of these errors is unknown.
+Rectal cancer begins when healthy cells in the rectum develop changes (mutations) in their DNA.
+A cell's DNA contains the instructions that tell a cell what to do.

-With time, the cancer cells can grow to invade and destroy normal tissue nearby.
-And cancerous cells can travel to other parts of the body.
+The changes tell the cells to grow uncontrollably and to continue living after healthy cells would die.
+The accumulating cells can form a tumor.
+With time, the cancer cells can grow to invade and destroy healthy tissue nearby.
+And cancerous cells can break away and travel (metastasize) to other parts of the body.

 Inherited gene mutations that increase the risk of colon and rectal cancer

 In some families, gene mutations passed from parents to children increase the risk of colorectal cancer.
 These mutations are involved in only a small percentage of rectal cancers.
-Some genes linked to rectal cancer increase an individual's risk of developing the disease, but they don't make it inevitable.
+Some genes linked to colorectal cancer increase the risk of developing the disease, but they don't make it inevitable.

 Two well-defined genetic colorectal cancer syndromes are:

 - Familial adenomatous polyposis (FAP).
-FAP is a rare disorder that causes you to develop thousands of polyps in the lining of your colon and rectum.
-People with untreated FAP have a greatly increased risk of developing colon or rectal cancer before age 40.
+FAP is a rare disorder that causes thousands of polyps in the lining of your colon and rectum.
+People with untreated FAP have a significantly increased risk of developing colon or rectal cancer before age 40.

-FAP, HNPCC and other, rarer inherited colorectal cancer syndromes can be detected through genetic testing.
-If you're concerned about your family's history of colon cancer, talk to your doctor about whether your family history suggests you have a risk of these conditions.
+Genetic testing can detect these and other, rarer inherited colorectal cancer syndromes.
+If you're concerned about your family history of colon cancer, talk to your doctor about whether your family history suggests you have a risk of these conditions.

-The characteristics and lifestyle factors that increase your risk of rectal cancer are the same as those that increase your risk of colon cancer.
-They include:
+Factors that may increase the risk of rectal cancer are the same as those that increase the risk of colon cancer.
+Colorectal cancer risk factors include:

 - African-American descent.
 People of African ancestry born in the United States have a greater risk of colorectal cancer than do people of European ancestry.

 - A personal history of colorectal cancer or polyps.
-If you've already had rectal cancer, colon cancer or adenomatous polyps, you have a greater risk of colorectal cancer in the future.
+Your risk of colorectal cancer is higher if you've already had rectal cancer, colon cancer or adenomatous polyps.

 - Inflammatory bowel disease.
 Chronic inflammatory diseases of the colon and rectum, such as ulcerative colitis and Crohn's disease, increase your risk of colorectal cancer.

-- Inherited syndromes that increase colorectal cancer risk.
-Genetic syndromes passed through generations of your family can increase your risk of colorectal cancer.
-These syndromes include FAP and HNPCC.
+- Inherited syndromes that increase rectal cancer risk.
+Genetic syndromes passed through generations of your family can increase your risk of colon and rectal cancer, including FAP and Lynch syndrome.

 - Family history of colorectal cancer.
-You're more likely to develop colorectal cancer if you have a parent, sibling or child with the disease.
-If more than one family member has colon cancer or rectal cancer, your risk is even greater.
+You're more likely to develop colorectal cancer if you have a parent, sibling or child with colon or rectal cancer.

-- Dietary factors.
-Colorectal cancer may be associated with a diet low in vegetables and high in red meat, particularly when the meat is charred or well-done.
+- Eating a diet low in vegetables.
+Colorectal cancer may be associated with a diet low in vegetables and high in red meat, particularly when the meat is charred or well done.

-- A sedentary lifestyle.
+- Too little exercise.
 If you're inactive, you're more likely to develop colorectal cancer.
-Getting regular physical activity may reduce your risk of colon cancer.
+Getting regular physical activity may reduce your risk of cancer.

 - Diabetes.
-People with poorly controlled type 2 diabetes and insulin resistance may have an increased risk of colorectal cancer.
+People with poorly controlled type 2 diabetes may have an increased risk of colorectal cancer.

-- Alcohol.
+- Drinking alcohol.
 Regularly drinking more than three alcoholic beverages a week may increase your risk of colorectal cancer.

 - Radiation therapy for previous cancer.
 Radiation therapy directed at the abdomen to treat previous cancers may increase the risk of colorectal cancer.